-If your business is looking to expand into the healthcare sector (or has customers who are doing so), you know how quickly questions about HIPAA compliance start to come up.
+If your business is looking to expand into the healthcare sector (or has customers who are doing so), you know how quickly questions like: “What is HIPAA compliance?” start to come up.

 It’s always best to start by defining the basics: HIPAA is an acronym that stands for Health Insurance Portability and Accountability Act.
 The Health Insurance Portability and Accountability Act is an act that governs United States healthcare and health insurance providers, as well as other “covered entities” as it relates to all “protected health information” (PHI).